Bragado

 Bragado is a city in the center-northwest province of Buenos Aires, Argentina, and the head town of Bragado Partido.
 The city is 210 km west-southwest from Buenos Aires City, not far from the Salado River.
 Bragado is served by the Sarmiento Railway with services running from the train station there to Once railway station in Buenos Aires.

 Etymology and legend

 The name of the city came from an old 18th century legend.
 At that time, there was a brave horse, incredibly beautiful and defiant, who went to the lagoon to drink water.

-The natives and the soldiers of the Argentine Army (who were exploring and trying to take control of the lands from the native people), wanted to tame the horse.
+The natives and the soldiers of the Argentine Army wanted to tame the horse.
 There were many attempts to catch it, but the horse was brave and it was always fighting, defending its freedom.
 One day, a group of soldiers corner it against the lagoon, in a ravine, and when they were sure that it had no escape, the horse jumped to the water, killing itself.
 It preferred death to captivity.

 The libertarian spirit of the horse was so amazing that the legend of the Bragado horse spread around the place and gave name to the city.